motopress/mphb-elementor/readme.txt

 Add custom accommodation search forms with ease, using Elementor's drag-and-drop interface and the dedicated Search Availability Form widget.
 Add essential fields like arrival, departure, guests, and room type, and tailor the layout of the availability checker to fit your website's design.
 Choose between horizontal or vertical form styles, add extra search filters, and fine-tune the form appearance via Elementor.

-### Live Elementor Booking Calendar & Availability Widget
+### Live Booking Calendar & Availability Widget for Elementor

 Showcase real-time booking availability with unlimited calendars.
 This Elementor widget that ships with the add-on displays a beautiful calendar for any property, highlighting booked and open dates.
 Choose how many months to show in the calendar, adjust per-day pricing display, and even enable direct bookings with a date picker.

-### 7 Elementor Widgets to Tailor Single Property Pages
+### 7 Widgets for Elementor to Tailor Single Property Pages

 Make your individual listings shine!
 This add-on provides seven dedicated widgets for crafting customized property presentations.
 Use Elementor widgets for property titles, featured images, galleries, prices, content, attributes, and more.
 Mix and match, rearrange elements, and personalize styles to create the perfect look for each rental.

 ### Dedicated Widget for Directory of Properties

-Present your collection of rentals with just one Elementor booking widget - it lets you build a customizable directory, showcasing properties with or without galleries, prices, booking buttons, descriptions, and details you normally want to show travelers.
+Present your collection of rentals with just one booking widget for Elementor - it lets you build a customizable directory, showcasing properties with or without galleries, prices, booking buttons, descriptions, and details you normally want to show travelers.
 Choose the perfect layout and tailor the display to match your website's style.

 This extension plugin is forever free - and it requires: